iangregson/iangregson/README.md

 ### Hi there 👋

+I work at Bigtincan on Scorecards, a data analytics product; and Genie AI, a platform for helping our products deploy AI / LLM technologies.

+I was previously an early engineer at Rekener, where we built the Scorecards product.
+Still going two acquisitions later 🔥

+I love to read 📖 and listen to audiobooks.
+Please share suggestions 🙂

 <!--
 **iangregson/iangregson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.